isaacullah/isaacullah.github.io/CompArchLab/index.md

 **Future laboratory resources:**

 * A Puget Systems "Peak" HPC workstation.
 This workstation will contain 44 multithreaded cores for parallel and high-performance computing.
-* A full photogrammetry workstation.
-Including full-frame DSLR and various accessories for photogrametric analysis of artifacts and landscapes, including 3D point-cloud generation via MVS.
+* A flexible photogrammetry workstation to accommodate photogrammetric analysis of artifacts and landscapes, including 3D point-cloud generation via MVS.
 * Multispectral Aerial Drone.
-The drone will carry an RGB camera plus a Near Infra Red camera.
+The drone will carry an RGB camera plus a near infra-red NDVI-capable camera.
 * Sediment Granulometry workstation.
 This includes a full set of nesting geologic sieves, a mechanical sieve shaker, and a precision balance.
 * Low-power USB microscopes for conducting microrefuse analysis or other such tasks.
 * Mobile tablet computers for field data collection using Open Data Kit.
 * Bad-Elf GNSS surveyor high precision bluetooth GPS units.
 * Wacom tablets for data entry and digitization.
-* Supplies for a variety of artifact analyses and measurements
+* Supplies for a variety of artifact and sediment analyses and measurements

 ### Research

 **Research topics.**
 <br>
-The CompArch lab conducts research into the following topics:
+The Computational Archaeology Lab lab conducts research into the following topics:

 * Coupled human-natural systems research
 * Agent-Based Modeling